-(1) "Breed class" and "breeding class" mean a specific breed within a class such as holstein in the dairy class.

-(2) "Class" means a grouping in which exhibits may be entered, including an animal breed or age group for animal exhibits; a type of produce, crop or food; or a specific age, age group or educational grade level of exhibitor.
+- (1) "Breed class" and "breeding class" mean a specific breed within a class such as holstein in the dairy class. - (2) "Class" means a grouping in which exhibits may be entered, including an animal breed or age group for animal exhibits; a type of produce, crop or food; or a specific age, age group or educational grade level of exhibitor. - (2m) "Conference judging" means a judging system using a discussion about each exhibit with the entire group.

-(3) "Danish judging system" means a judging system that allows for multiple first, second, third and fourth class selections as provided in s.
-ATCP 160.91 (4) (b)

-(4) "Department" as it relates to the organizational structure of a fair, means an animal species, production group, or other principal classification of exhibits.
-As used in any other context, "department" means the state of Wisconsin Department of Agriculture, Trade and Consumer Protection.

-(5) "Division" means one of three exhibitor group classifications for a fair and is limited to junior division, open division and senior citizens division.

-(6) "Entry class" means a class in which the fair allows exhibitors to submit entries.

-(7) "Exotic domestic animal" means an animal that is not a common farm animal.

-(8) "Lot" or "Lot No." means the numerical designation assigned by a local fair for a specific category of exhibits within a class.

-(9) "Market class" means a class that includes animals of a certain weight for the breed class that can be sold for slaughter.

-(10) "Premium" means a monetary prize that a county or district fair awards to an exhibitor after judging all competing exhibits in the class to which the premium pertains.

-(11) "Regular judging system" means a judging system that allows for one first, second, third and fourth class selection as provided in s.
-ATCP 160.91 (4) (c)

-(12) "Self détermined project" means a project that meets all of the following criteria:

-(a) It is approved by the fair board.

-(b) Its subject matter is related to any of the junior fair departments 9, 10, 13 to 16, 18, or 20 to 29.

-(c) It does not fall into a defined entry class within any department. (d) It is carried out by a 4-H member enrolled in a designated 4-H project or alternative project that follows 4-H guidelines, or by a member of another youth organization that does equivalent work.
+- (3) "Danish judging system" means a judging system that allows for multiple first, second, third and fourth class selections as provided in s.
+ATCP 160.91 (4) (b). - (4) "Department" as it relates to the organizational structure of a fair, means an animal species, production group, or other principal classification of exhibits.
+As used in any other context, "department" means the state of Wisconsin department of agriculture, trade and consumer protection. - (5) "Division" means one of 3 exhibitor group classifications for a fair and is limited to junior division, open division and senior citizens division. - (6) "Entry class" means a class in which the fair allows exhibitors to submit entries. - (7) "Exotic domestic animal" means an animal that is not a common farm animal. - (7e) "Face-to-face judging" means a judging system using a semiprivate discussion between the judge and the exhibitor with the following phases: - (a) Get acquainted. - (b) Learn the background of the exhibit. - (c) Self-evaluation. - (d) Evaluator comment. - (e) Parting. - (7m) "Fair" means a county or district fair eligible to receive state aid under s.
+93.23 (1) (b) or (c), Stats. - (7s) "Fair board" means the governing entity of a fair. - (8) "Lot" or "lot number" means the numerical designation assigned by a fair for a specific category of exhibits within a class. - (9) "Market class" means a class that includes animals of a certain weight for the species that can be sold for slaughter. - (10) "Premium" means a monetary prize that a fair awards to an exhibitor after judging all competing exhibits in the class to which the premium pertains. - (11) "Regular judging system" means a judging system that allows for one first, second, third and fourth class selection as provided in s.
+ATCP 160.91 (4) (c). - (12) "Self determined project" means a project that meets all of the following criteria: - (a) It is approved by the fair board. - (b) Its subject matter is related to any of the junior fair departments 9, 10, 13 to 16, 18, or 20 to 29. - (c) It does not fall into a defined entry class within any department. - (d) It is carried out by a member of a youth organization. - (13) "Youth organization" means an organization under adult leadership that has educational programing.